extento-org/extento-app/docs/learn/overview.md

 > If you're planning to publish your extension on the Chrome Web Store **this isn't the tool for you.**

 For public extensions we recommend using [Plasmo](https://docs.plasmo.com/).
 Extento was built specifically for organizations that want to create a single internal extension and it's feature set reflects this.
-For example, Extento's [workspace](/docs/workspace.md) model makes it easy for different teams to own different slices of functionality within the codebase.
-Or its [selective builds](/docs/config?id=selective-builds) feature, which makes it trivial to create several distributions, each bundling different combinations of workspaces.
+For example, Extento's [layer](/docs/layer.md) model makes it easy for different teams to own different slices of functionality within the codebase.
+Or its [selective builds](/docs/config?id=selective-builds) feature, which makes it trivial to create several distributions, each bundling different combinations of layers.
 All framework development is tightly focused on the local-first use-case.

 ## Architecture